THE HEALER’S ART

 - Use reflection and contemplation as major educational tools.

-- List the characteristics of a community of inquiry approach to medical school education.
+- List the characteristics of a Community of Inquiry approach to professional education.

 - Lead a class exercise focused on discovering effective healing responses to the losses of others.